black5ugar/i3/README.md

 # i3wm config
-this is my i3wm config
+this is my i3wm config files
 created by blacksugar

 ## Introduction